Curtsy

-Michelle Obama and a girl curtsying – one leg ahead of the other with both legs bent.
-The heel is up for the back leg.
-The back leg crosses the front leg.

-Queen Mary of Denmark (then Crown Princess of Denmark), curtsies to King Charles III, 5 May 2023.

-A young girl presenting flowers to Queen Elizabeth II outside Brisbane City Hall in March 1954.
+United States First Lady Michelle Obama with a young girl curtsying at the White House on October 6, 2010.

+The wife of Rotterdam mayor Gerard van Walsum curtsying to Queen Juliana of the Netherlands, September 23, 1964.

 A curtsy (also spelled curtsey or incorrectly as courtsey) is a traditional gendered gesture of greeting, in which a girl or woman bends her knees while bowing her head.
-In Western culture it is the feminine equivalent of bowing by males, and people will commonly curtsy in some churches as a simplified genuflection.
+In Western culture, it is the feminine equivalent of bowing by males, and people will commonly curtsy in some churches as a simplified genuflection.

-By the 17th and 18th centuries, it had become a standard social custom for women when greeting superiors, royalty, nobility, aristocracy or elders.
+By the 17th and 18th centuries, it had become a standard social custom for women when greeting superiors, royalty, nobility, aristocracy or elders in the Western world.

-Overview
+The word "curtsy" is a phonological change from "courtesy" known in linguistics as syncope.

 In more formal variants of the curtsy, the girl/woman bends the knees outward (rather than straight ahead), often sweeping one foot behind her.
 She may also use her hands to hold her skirt out from her body.
 It is also acceptable in some cultures for the female to curtsy if wearing trousers or shorts.

-The word "curtsy" is a phonological change from "courtesy" known in linguistics as syncope.

 History

 The origins of the curtsy can be traced back to royal court customs in Medieval Europe.

-Courtly dance and etiquette manuals from the Renaissance describe movements of women dipping one knee and lowering the body that evolved into the curtsy.
-Italy and France under the Valois and later Bourbons were central in codifying this gesture.
+Courtly dance and etiquette manuals from the Renaissance describe movements of "women dipping one knee and lowering the body" that evolved into the curtsy.
+Italy and France under the Valois were central in codifying this gesture.

 By the Elizabethan era (1558–1603), court etiquette grew increasingly elaborate.
 While men were expected to perform deep bows or kneel in deference, women began adopting the curtsy as a gendered alternative, often assisted by the wide farthingale skirts which emphasized the downward motion.
 According to Desmond Morris, the motions involved in the curtsy and the bow were similar until the 17th century, and the sex differentiation between the actions developed afterwards.
 The earlier, combined version is still performed by Restoration comedy actors.

 By the 1600s, during the Baroque era the curtsy became more widely codified in monarchies like France, Britain, Spain, Austria, or Russia, particularly under monarchs like Louis XIV and Charles I. At the Palace of Versailles, rituals of etiquette including deep curtsies to royalty were embedded into daily life as part of a strict court hierarchy.
 A lesser but still noticeable curtsy was expected when meeting nobles like dukes/duchesses or counts/countesses, particularly in formal contexts like court gatherings or balls.